spetric/Photoshop-Plugin-Host/README.md

 ### Important notes
 Source image from your application (one that needs to be filtered) passed to pspiHost using pspiSetImage, or by pspiStartImageSL-pspiAddImageSL-pspiFinishImageSL block is shared (image buffer is shared).
 You must not delete this image in your application before executing plug-in.
 Otherwise, pspiHost will crash.
 The same stands for the source mask passed to pspiHost.

 Mask and ROI can be used in conjunction, the result is intersection of mask and ROI.
+If needed, mask is release calling pspiSetMask() without parameters.

 Embarcadero C++ OMF libs, Delphi pas files and release DLLs can be found in **Additional** directory.